Edward Moon

 Moon was ordained deacon in 1849 and priest in 1851 and was curate of St. John's, Worcester and of Bredon, Worcestershire.
 His father-in-law, Alderman Thomas Sidney, had acquired the advowson of St. Mary's Church, Fetcham, Surrey, and was able to present Moon to the living when it fell vacant in 1854.
 At Fetcham, Moon was prominent in supporting local and national charities.
 He arranged the opening of the Fetcham village school in 1854 and was a major subscriber to the establishment of the reading room.
 He also built one of the three almshouses, but his main achievement was the substantial improvement of the church.
 He inherited the baronetcy in 1871 on the death of his father, who was commemorated in much of the restoration work in the church.

 Moon died at Fetcham at the age of 78 and was buried in the churchyard.
 There is a memorial east window.

 Moon married Ellen Sidney, only daughter of Thomas Sidney in the West Ham district in 1851.
 He was succeeded in the baronetcy by his son Francis Sidney Graham Moon.

-Through his mother's linage, Moon was related to the architects Frederic Chancellor and F. G. M. Chancellor.
+Through his mother's lineage, Moon was related to the architects Frederic Chancellor and F. G. M. Chancellor.